tdurand/faq-app-client-mobile-comparison/README.md

 Using Backbone for routing makes use of jQMobile only as an UI framework from that you can switch to build other interface to your app.

-I think that for a big project, backbone routing approachs will gives you a code much more maintainable, and if you are doing a web app clean url are priceless.
+I think that for a big project, backbone routing approach will gives you a code much more maintainable, and if you are doing a web app clean url are priceless.

+I will really appreciate for some feedback!